Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

-As illustrated in \textbf{Fig.~\ref{fig:2}}, we introduce six experimental conditions to systematically examine the modalitity biases and conflicts in humans and AI models.
-Each condition comprises 184,227 image-audio pairs, except for the VOnly and MultiInstLoc conditions.
+As shown in \textbf{Fig.~\ref{fig:2}}, the AudioCOCO test set includes six experimental conditions, totaling 18,864 image–audio pairs to systematically probe modality biases and conflicts in humans and AI models.
+Each condition contains 2,900 pairs, except MultiInstLoc, which includes 4,364.
+All models are trained only on congruent conditions to evaluate generalization, while these six conditions are used exclusively for testing.

 \textbf{Audio-visual Congruent (Congruent)} represents the ideal scenario where both the audio semantics and localization align perfectly with the corresponding visual target's semantics and location.
 This should serve as the upper bound for performance in both humans and AI models.
 For instance, as shown in \textbf{Fig.~\ref{fig:2}(a)}, a dog sound is played at the same location as the dog in the image.